 As I was learning all of this while taking my course, I asked for a NutraBullet for Christmas.
 This is when things started to change how I felt, it was an amazing way to get many nutrients into my body first thing in the morning with a green smoothie.

-- I took out the processed cereal, added in a green smoothie or steel-cut oats with fresh fruit, nuts and seeds.
+- I took out the processed cereal and added in a green smoothie or steel-cut oats with fresh fruit, nuts and seeds.

 - I replaced my lunch sandwich with a healthy salad and made my own dressing.

-- My snacks became whole veggies & hummus, fruits, nuts/seeds, Greek plain yogurt
+- My snacks became whole veggies & hummus, fruits, nuts/seeds, Greek plain or plant-based yoghurt

 - My meals were clean whole foods, which I planned ahead of time so I wouldn’t be coming home and wondering what to make.